kabirfaisal1/shoppers/README.md

 ## [Dependency](#table-of-contents)
 ```
+NOTE: if you are copying this repo all you have to do is run
+     -npm -i
+     and you will get all the packages below
     1. node.js (npm install -g npm) on your system
     2. npm i mysql
     3. npm i express